 So I’ve given a lot of thought to what kind of “Alt Summit” recap post I would do.
 Or if I would even do one at all.
 And I decided that, for the time being, I wouldn’t.
 I have a lot of follow up work to do, based on the contacts I made and the projects I want to pursue over the coming year.
 And I would like to do a post – at some point – for new-ish bloggers like myself who are thinking of attending Alt next year.
-I’d like to share what I learned, how I prepared and what to expect.
+I’d like to share what I learned, how I prepared and what to expect (Update: here it is!).

 And truthfully?
 There are so many great, great posts – popping up daily – that I thought it might be even better to create a Pinterest board filled with every recap I could find (don’t see yours?
 Link to it in the comments section below and I’ll add it!).

 So for now, allow me to show you one of the more distinctive features of this particular conference – the business cards.

 As Alt attracts a very high proportion of design and D.I.Y. bloggers, the business cards are of exceptional quality and creativity.
 People really bring it and the photos below represent just a small sample (in fact, they represent pretty much every card I was given!):